Adobe Pet Hospital is equiped with state-of-the-art digital X-ray, Dental X-ray and Ultrasound.

 X-rays allow us to "see inside the body.”
 They are vital in detecting broken bones (fractures), finding and assessing tumors, heart or lung problems, bladder or kidney stones, swallowed “foreign objects,” joint problems and arthritis and other conditions.

 Dental X-rays play an important role in maintaining the oral and overall health of your pet.
 Chronic dental disease can shorten your pet’s life by as much as 5 years.
 A study at UC Davis found that 70% of all dental disease was below the gum line and only visible on X-ray.
 Dental X-rays allow us to look for infected, abscessed, fractured or cracked teeth and help evaluate oral tumors.

-Ultrasound provides a much more detailed way to look at fluid filled and soft tissue organs in the body.
-Ultrasound is very important in accurately diagnosing heart problems (echocardiogram), assessing lymph nodes, internal organs, adrenal glands, bladder, prostate, and intestines.
+Ultrasound provides a much more detailed way to look at fluid filled and soft tissue organs in the body, assessing lymph nodes, internal organs, adrenal glands, bladder, prostate, and intestines.
 With ultrasound, we can see inside these organs, perform ultrasound guided aspirates and biopsies, often avoiding invasive exploratory surgery.
 Knowing how to interpret ultrasound findings is critical.